mark-mansour-90/mark-mansour-90/README.md

 - 👋 Hi, I’m @mark-mansour-90
-- 👀 I’m a senior software engineer specialized in full-stack web development
+- 👀 I’m a senior software engineer specialized in web development
 - 📫 How to reach me memarkemil@gmail.com

 <!---